 Smog & Emission Checks in ConnecticutPage Overview

-If you have a vehicle registered in Connecticut that is more than four and less than 25 years old, you are required to submit it for a state emissions inspection every other year.
+The state of Connecticut requires that certain cars pass state emissions inspection every 2 years.
 It's an extra burden on the vehicle owner, no question.
 But the idea behind the program is to reduce air pollution from motor vehicles by making sure each vehicle meets state emission standards.

-Any owner of a vehicle that needs to get tested should receive a notice in the mail within 60 days of the testing deadline.
+Any owner of a vehicle that needs to get tested should receive a notice in the mail.
 You can also find out when your vehicle is due to be tested by going to the Department of Motor Vehicles special emissions program website and typing in your vehicle's VIN number.

 You need to take your vehicle to be tested at a licensed Connecticut testing station.
 There is a list of licensed inspection stations on the special emissions program website.
 Most inspection stations are at auto dealers and garages across the state.
 You can make an appointment or drive in without an appointment to any state inspection station.